 It may seem a bit ridiculous, but it is very possible if you drain your pool at any point, should there be a disastrous storm or strong rains, the pool can literally buckle and begin to come out of the ground.

 When the land becomes too saturated with water and there is no weight in the pool, it can become uprooted.
 When that happens, it is a lot more expensive to repair than just a little green and water.

 Pool Maintenance And Draining Tips

-- Do not drain your pool in your septic tank
+- Do not drain your pool into your septic tank

 - Drain your pool in your lawn or other rocky areas within your property.

 - Let the water slowly be absorbed or gradually spread into your ground.

 If there is a corresponding sewer connection to your pool or an integrated system, you may need a professional Miami plumber.
 Call us today at (305) 240-6731 for plumbing services and help.